aws-samples/glue-data-sanitization-from-production-s3-bucket-to-lower-environment-s3-bucket-apg-example/README.md

 ## Target technology stack

 ### S3 Buckets
-One Amazon S3 bucket `productionBucket` is setup to represent production data storage solution.
-It is encrypted with [AWS Key Management Service (KMS) Key](https://aws.amazon.com/kms/) `productionKey`.
+One Amazon S3 bucket `productionDataBucket` is setup to represent production data storage solution.
+It is encrypted with [AWS Key Management Service (KMS) Key](https://aws.amazon.com/kms/) `productionDataKey`.

-One Amazon S3 bucket to represent the lower environment storage solution.
-It is encrypted with [AWS Key Management Service (KMS) Key](https://aws.amazon.com/kms/) `nonproductionKey`.
+One Amazon S3 bucket to represent the lower environment storage solution `nonproductionDataBucket`.
+It is encrypted with [AWS Key Management Service (KMS) Key](https://aws.amazon.com/kms/) `nonproductionDataKey`.

 One Amazon S3 bucket `infrastructureBucket` is setup to store Glue scripts/other internal scripts in future.
-It is encrypted with [AWS Key Management Service (KMS) Key](https://aws.amazon.com/kms/) `productionKey`.
+It is encrypted with [AWS Key Management Service (KMS) Key](https://aws.amazon.com/kms/) `infrastructureKey`.

 One Amazon S3 bucket `logBucket` is setup to store logs from Glue job executions/other infrastructure.
 It is possible to output most logs into [Amazon CloudWatch Logs](https://aws.amazon.com/cloudwatch/).
 But depend on use cases/libraries, may also prefer to store log output into S3 bucket.
-It is encrypted with [AWS Key Management Service (KMS) Key](https://aws.amazon.com/kms/) `productionKey`.
+It is encrypted with [AWS Key Management Service (KMS) Key](https://aws.amazon.com/kms/) `infrastructureKey`.

-The difference of keys is to simulate real - world behavior as business will use different AWS KMS key for each environment.
-The buckets in this case are in same account.
+The difference of keys is to simulate real - world behavior as business will use different AWS KMS key for different environments.
+These buckets are in the same account.
 But a similar setup can be done for buckets between different accounts with correct [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) setup.
 More detail can be found in the [doc](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/).

-Glue Job Setup
+### Glue Job Setup
 AWS Glue supports S3 Bucket (can point to specific prefix) as data source and data target.

 This opens up possibility for use case to move production data to lower environment with data sanitization: